-Construction within Garnet Substation would take a total of approximately 16 days, commencing approximately in the second quarter of 2010 and concluding by mid-2011, including testing and energizing the substation.
+Construction within Garnet Substation would take a total of approximately 16 days, commencing approximately in the second quarter of 2009 and concluding by mid-2010, including testing and energizing the substation.

-2.6.9 Thornhill Substation
+3.5.9 Thornhill Substation

 Thornhill Substation is an unstaffed, 115/12 kV low-profile substation located in Palm Springs.

 The proposed improvements at Thornhill Substation include the conversion of the existing Thornhill-Tamarisk 115 kV subtransmission line to the new Devers-Eisenhower-Thornhill 115 kV subtransmission line and the installation of new line protection relays.

 The proposed improvements at Thornhill Substation include the installation of the new Devers-Eisenhower-Thornhill 115 kV subtransmission line and new line protection relays.
-No ground disturbance or additional lighting would be required as part of the proposed substation improvement.